baffou/PhaseLAB_doc/docs/source/classes/Interfero/methods/QLSIprocess.rst

     | **Name**: :matlab:`"defintion"`
     | |gr| **Value**: |c| 'high' |/c|  (default) \| |c| 'low' |/c| |/gr|

-    Tells whether the process gives high definition of low definition images.
+    Tells whether the process gives high definition or low definition images.

-    | **High definition**: the intensity and wavefront images have the same number of pixels as the interferogram
+    | **High definition**: the intensity and wavefront images have the same number of pixels as the interferogram.
     | **Low definition**: the width and height of the intensity and wavefront images are reduced by a factor :math:`\zeta` (zeta), that is the size of the grating unit size in camera dexels (usually, :math:`\zeta=3`).

     There is neither more information nor more spatial resolution in the high-definition images.
 However, the images look much better in this mode.
 Here is an example of high versus low definition images: